seansovine/cpp_ideas/README.md

 ptr->otherMemberFunc();
 ```

+*Note:* This class may be YAGNI; there are probably simpler ways to
+solve the same problem whenever it comes up.
+And there are likely complexities of
+actual use cases that this is ignoring.
+I just made it for fun and for
+learning purposes.
+However, I have seen related ideas in codebases I've been looking at recently.

 ## `simple_concurrent_console_game`

 This is a very simple text-based terminal "game", for testing out basic concurrency ideas.
 It has one thread that reads key input from the UNIX standard input (which the program
-is expected to be associated with, hence "console") and another thread that has a render loop that
+is expected to be associated with, hence "console") and the main thread has a render loop that
 prints the current state of a very simple game board.

-There is a thread-safe queue
+There is a thread-safe queue,
-which has been lifted directly from the example code repo for Anthony Williams' book
+which has been borrowed from the example code repo for Anthony Williams' book
 _C++ Concurrency in Action_,
 [here](https://github.com/anthonywilliams/ccia_code_samples/blob/main/listings/listing_4.5.cpp).
 (Reading through that book motivated this example.)
 The key input thread populates this queue, and before each draw the render loop
 applies all the arrow key presses stored in the queue to update the current position
 of the "game piece".
-The render thread sleeps half a second at the end of each iteration.
+The main thread sleeps half a second at the end of each iteration
+of the render loop.